 So far Seattle police have been tight-lipped about the network’s roll-out, even denying that the system is operational.
 Several groups including the ACLU have submitted requests to learn the programs intended use, but days have turned to months as the mesh network continues its advancement.

-Unknown to the public until now, information regarding the system has been hiding in plain view since last February at minimum.
-Exclusively revealed by Storyleak, diagrams attached to a March 2012 proposal request (# DIT-2996), which have since been approved, updated and finalized, are publicly viewable at the Seattle.gov website.
+Exclusively revealed by Storyleak, diagrams attached to a March 2012 proposal request (# DIT-2996), which have since been approved, updated and finalized, show the mesh network’s full capabilities.

-On page 55 of the “Port Security Video Surveillance System with Wireless Mesh Network” project, a diagram reveals the system’s basic communication abilities in regards to the Port of Seattle.
+On page 55 of the “Port Security Video Surveillance System with Wireless Mesh Network” project, a diagram details the system’s basic communication abilities in regards to the Port of Seattle.

-While unknown members of multiple law enforcement agencies will have access to the mesh network, so will the Seattle Fusion Center, where FBI and Homeland Security gather data on Americans deemed “extremist” for such crimes as “loving liberty.”
-Incredibly, even the U.S. Senate called the Fusion Centers a “useless and costly effort that tramples on civil liberties” in a 2012 bi-partisan report.
+Multiple law enforcement agencies will have access to the mesh network, including the Seattle Fusion Center, where FBI and Homeland Security gather data on Americans deemed “extremist” for such crimes as “loving liberty.”
+Incredibly, even the U.S. Senate called Fusion Centers a “useless and costly effort that tramples on civil liberties” in a 2012 bi-partisan report.

-Page 65 of the public document details the information-collecting capabilities of the Mesh Network Mesh System (NMS), revealing its ability to collect identifying data of anyone “accessing the network.”
-Although the document details an alert system for reporting unauthorized access, a public user guide from a similar Aruba software program lists the ability to collect “a wealth of information about unassociated devices,” validating fears of local residents who walk through the mesh network’s perimeter.
+Page 65 of the public document breaks down the information-collecting capabilities of the Mesh Network Mesh System (NMS), revealing its ability to collect identifying data of anyone “accessing the network.”
+Although the document details an alert system for reporting unauthorized access, a public user guide from a similar Aruba software program mentions a feature which collects “a wealth of information about unassociated devices,” validating fears of local residents who walk through the mesh network’s perimeter.